czy0427/Data-Science-Fundemental/README.md

 # Data-Science-Fundemental

-This is a basic data science project including the entire pipeline.
+This is a basic data science project performing the entire pipeline.
 Prediction on whether a patient has stroke or not given the healthcare dataset.

 Machine learning methodologies involved: